Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 As a matter progresses, information develops and is tested over time.

-The process does not stop because an outcome appears more likely.
+The process does not automatically stop because an outcome appears more likely.

 Commitment formed over time

-By the time a clearer view emerges, a substantial amount of work has usually already been undertaken.
+By the time a clearer view emerges, substantial work has usually already been undertaken.

 Once that trajectory is established, it can be difficult to alter.